lddurbin/data-eng-project2/README.md

-# Analysing Media Coverage of Jacinda Adern and Christopher Luxon in Real Time
+# Analysing How the Met's Collections Evolved Over Time

 ## Problem
-This project uses data from [GDELT's Global Knowledge Graph](https://blog.gdeltproject.org/introducing-gkg-2-0-the-next-generation-of-the-gdelt-global-knowledge-graph/) to understand how the media covered the premierships of two New Zealand Prime Ministers, Jacinda Adern and Christopher Luxon, at the same stage of their premierships.
-Jacinda Adern was Prime Minister from 26 October 2017 to 25 January 2023, and Christopher Luxon has been Prime Minister since 27 November 2023.
+This project analyses [select datasets of information](https://github.com/metmuseum/openaccess) on more than 470,000 artworks in the Collection held by the Metropolitan Museum of Art.
+The data dictionary can be found on the Met's [API documentation page](https://metmuseum.github.io/#object).

+In addition to this vast dataset, I will also scrape [a table of data from Wikipedia](https://en.wikipedia.org/wiki/List_of_directors_of_the_Metropolitan_Museum_of_Art) which lists the Directors of the Met from 1879 to the present day.

+The aim of this project is to understand how the nauture of the Met's accessions changed from the tenureship of one Director to the next over more than a century.

 ## Technologies
 * Google cloud platform (GCP):